Ty Gibbs stuns grandfather, wins in first career NASCAR race - WTMJ

 DAYTONA BEACH, Fla.
 (AP) — Joe Gibbs celebrated his first NASCAR victory as a grandfather, watching from the pits as 18-year-old Ty Gibbs won his Xfinity Series debut Saturday on the road course at Daytona International Speedway.

 It was the very first NASCAR national series race for Ty Gibbs, who jumped two steps from ARCA to Xfinity for his debut.
-He plowed through the field on a pair of restarts to beat reigning Xfinity Series champion Austin Cindric in double overtime.
+He plowed through the field on the last two restarts to beat Xfinity Series champion Austin Cindric in double overtime.

 Gibbs drove through the grass, used the top lane on the oval and dove inside in the turns in his shocking first win.
 He’d never raced an Xfinity car before, never done a live pit stop before and COVID-19 restrictions cut practice and qualifying for Saturday’s race.